SyncfusionExamples/how-to-show-a-custom-agenda-view-besides-the-xamarin.forms-scheduler-in-landscape-mode/README.md

-# How to show a custom agenda view beside the Xamarin.Forms scheduler in landscape mode?
+# How to show a custom agenda view besides the Xamarin.Forms scheduler in landscape mode?

-This example demonstrates to show a custom agenda view beside the Xamarin.Forms scheduler in landscape mode.
+This example demonstrates to show a custom agenda view besides the Xamarin.Forms scheduler in landscape mode.